 Contact Your Bank or Payment Service Provider

 Inform your bank or UPI app support team as soon as possible.
-Share the transaction reference you were shown and explain it was fraudulent.
+Share the transaction reference you were shown and explain that it was fraudulent.
 Even if funds cannot be traced, reporting helps flag accounts that use prank payment apps.

 Preserve Evidence Carefully